scylladb/gocqlx/README.md

 // Person represents a row in person table.
 // Field names are converted to camel case by default, no need to add special tags.
-// If you want to disable a field add `db:"-"` tag, it will not be persisted. type Person struct {
+// A field will not be persisted by adding the `db:"-"` tag or making it unexported. type Person struct {
 	FirstName string
 	LastName  string
 	Email     []string
-}
+	HairColor string `db:"-"`  // exported and skipped eyeColor  string           // unexported also skipped }
 ```